SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Twilight explains everything to Rarity about Pinkie and her reflection.
 She ends by gesturing at the mirror and saying, "She needs our help."

 Rarity turns to Pinkie's reflection.
-"What can I do to help our dearly beloved friend, Pinkie Pie?"
+"What can I do to help our dearly beloved friend Pinkie Pie?"

 Pinkie's reflection smiles. *"Pinkie needs help dealing with burnout.
 If she hasn't burnt out already, she will soon."*

 Rarity smiles back.
 "I think I can help.
-I've had to deal with burnout myself many a time as a designer and dress maker."
+I've had to deal with burnout myself many a time as a designer and dressmaker."

 *"Thank you!"*